archer884/checksum/README.md

     <path>    A file path.

 SUBCOMMANDS:
     assert           Assert that a file matches a given checksum. compare          Compare two files.
+    compare-trees    Compare two directory trees.
     help             Prints this message or the help of the given subcommand(s)
 ```

 Checksum provides three modes of operation: